sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 * When master starts, point a symlink to worker code.

-* On deploy new code, update symlink.
+* After deploy new code, update symlink.

 * Send signal to master: fork new workers!